GB Plant Protection Products (GB PPP)

 Great Britain HSE Confirms Expiry Of Fenpyrazamine Approval For Plant Protection Products

-The approval for the pesticide active substance fenpyrazamine in Great Britain expired on 31 December 2025, initiating a mandatory phase-out for all containing plant protection products.
-Operators must clear inventories by the June 2026 sale deadline and conclude all use or disposal by June 2027 to maintain compliance with GB market access requirements.
+The approval for the pesticide active substance fenpyrazamine in Great Britain expired on 31 December 2025, triggering a mandatory phase-out of all containing plant protection products.
+Businesses must clear existing inventories by June 2026 and ensure all use or disposal is completed by June 2027 to avoid non-compliance as market access for this substance ends.

 content.govdelivery.comUnited KingdomUnited Kingdom